-Having recently won an important, multi-million pound aspirin/stroke case for an NHS Trust led by Sir Robert Francis QC, Katie has a keen interest in this area and is currently instructed by claimants in high value cases where the contention is that aspirin after a TIA would have prevented major, disabling stroke.
+Having won an important, multi-million pound aspirin/stroke case for an NHS Trust led by Sir Robert Francis KC, Katie has a keen interest in this area and is currently instructed by claimants in high value cases where the contention is that aspirin after a TIA would have prevented major, disabling stroke.

 “She’s incredibly tenacious and has the ability to pitch things in the perfect manner to get the right result.
 She’s quiet but effective; a formidable opponent.”